bagustris/tutorial-shell/_episodes/07-script.md

 >
 > Which of the following outputs would you expect to see?
 >
-> 1. All of the lines between the first and the last lines of each file ending in `.pdb`
+> 1. All of the lines between the first and the last lines of each fail ending in `.pdb`
 >    in the `molecules` directory
-> 2. The first and the last line of each file ending in `.pdb` in the `molecules` directory
+> 2. The first and the last line of each fail ending in `.pdb` in the `molecules` directory
-> 3. The first and the last line of each file in the `molecules` directory
+> 3. The first and the last line of each fail in the `molecules` directory
 > 4. An error because of the quotes around `*.pdb`
 >
 > > ## Solution